Plain Subqueries

 correlated subquery can be said to be dependent on the outer query.
 This is the main

-is not dependent on the outer query, can be run independently of the outer query, and
+not dependent on the outer query, can be run independently of the outer query, and will

-will return a result set.
-A correlated subquery, since it is dependent on the outer
+return a result set.
+A correlated subquery, since it is dependent on the outer query will

-statement that contains the correlated subquery.
-The correlated subquery will be run
+that contains the correlated subquery.
+The correlated subquery will be run once for each

-once for each candidate row selected by the outer query.
-The outer query columns,
+candidate row selected by the outer query.
+The outer query columns, referenced in the

 Suppose you want a report of all "OrderID's" where the customer did not purchase more